 1.)
 Look Within

-We then begin to wade through the mess of our internal world and hopefully, with enough time, perseverance, and self-love, emerge a stronger and more empowered version of ourselves.
+Hopefully, with enough time, perseverance, and self-love, we emerge as a stronger and more empowered version of ourselves.

 2.)
 Start a Journal